nirmato/nirmato-ollama/README.md

 </dependency>
 ```

-## Requirements

-- Kotlin 1.8 or later
-- JVM 11 or later

 ## Usage

+The OllamaClient class contains all the methods needed to interact with the Ollama API.
 An example of calling Ollama:

 ```kotlin
 val ollamaClient = OllamaClient(CIO) {